KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 October 21-23, online

 ![](favorite-conference-photos/djangocon-us-2021-get-a-jumpstart-english.png)
-My pre-recorded talk Get a Jumpstart on Collaboration and Code Review in GitHub playing simultaneously in English and Spanish
+Following in the footsteps of PyCon US and with multiple Spanish-speakers on our DEFNA Board, we decided to have a Charlas track.
+Giving a talk in Spanish had been on my bucket list for quite some time.
+I decided to submit a proposal and it was accepted.
+I ended up recording the talk in both Spanish and English, and they were both played simultaneously.
+My pre-recorded talk Get a Jumpstart on Collaboration and Code Review in GitHub playing in English.

 ![](favorite-conference-photos/djangocon-us-2021-get-a-jumpstart-spanish.png)
-My pre-recorded talk Get a Jumpstart on Collaboration and Code Review in GitHub playing simultaneously in English and Spanish
+My pre-recorded talk Get a Jumpstart on Collaboration and Code Review in GitHub playing in Spanish

 ## PyCascades 2020